Projects

 Residents’ opinions are divided:

-On the other hand, some residents are in favor of restoring the public lighting because of a feeling of insecurity, even though it has had no impact in terms of incivilities, according to a study carried out in conjunction with the Municipal Police and the Urban Surveillance Center. »
+” The municipality of Grasse regularly receives requests from residents expressing their wish to extend the scope of night-time extinction to more light points.
+On the other hand, some residents are in favor of restoring public lighting because of a feeling of insecurity, even though it has had no impact in terms of incivilities, according to a study carried out in conjunction with the Police Municipale and the Centre de Surveillance Urbain. »

 Grasse rewarded for its commitment